-- ☐ Determine next meeting time with your mentor. - O Discuss how often pair would like to meet for scholarship support. - ☐ Estimate the cost schools will expect families to pay based on student's EFC and school's net price calculator (found on school website). - ☐ Create expectations together about scholarships, how many you want to accomplish and timeline of due dates. - o In general, students want to gain about \$10,000 in scholarships to make their first-year college transition smooth.
+- ☐ Determine if meeting over the winter break with mentor. - ☐ Estimate the cost schools will expect families to pay based on student's SAI and school's net price calculator (found on school website). - ☐ Create expectations together about scholarships, how many you want to accomplish and timeline of due dates. - o In general, students want to gain about \$10,000 in scholarships to make their first-year college transition smooth.
 That means they should aim to submit at least 20 scholarships. - ☐ Identify at least 1 scholarship you would like to work on in January. - Consider criteria (as targeted as possible for small applicant pools): - Local is better than national (order of preference: Hoover, City Heights, San Diego, California, US) - Ethnicity/Religion/Gender - First-generation - Sports/Music - Community service - Ideal scholarships: - Multi-year awards - Cash-in-pocket or physical prizes (ie: check, laptop, car, etc.)